MisterArbazzz/Gender-Classification-NLP-Model-deployment-on-AWS-Sagemaker/README.md

     Once configured, this will enable the `Identify Gender` button, which when clicked, would send HTTP request to the new endpoint.

     </details>

-3. Eager to see the end result of all the hard work you put in to identify customers' genders?
-Launch one of these AWS CloudFormation templates in the Region of your choice to build the necessary resources automatically.